 What happens with the chocolate afterward?

 Two placards at the entrance to the chocolate diorama describe some interesting facts about the display.
-The placard to the right is translated as: Temperature and humidity are controlled.
-After Christmas, this chocolate will be donated to a food bank, This action forms part of the social work of La Estepena.
+The placard to the right translates as: Temperature and humidity are controlled.
+After Christmas, they will donate this chocolate to a food bank, This action forms part of the social work of La Estepena.

 The list of ingredients needed to create the city of Rome in Chocolate.

 120 kg Sugar

 15 kg Marzipan

 2.700 Hours of sweet Work

 We left the Costa del Sol at 10.30 and were on our way to Estepa.
 We like to make this trip every year as it is a pleasant drive and holds a surprise which we discover on arriving at the factory La Estepena.
 Every year they make a famous town from Chocolate.
 This year it was the city of Rome.

 The room where the city of Rome is situated is being kept at a constant temperature.
 They allow you to make photos, which of course we did.
 It looked lovely.
 They made many world famous buildings and monuments from chocolate, white and dark chocolate.
 We made many photos.